Provide protection and refuge

 |Birth mortality:||3rd highest in the world|

-Pakistan: Emergency aid and rebuilding after earthquake and historic flood
+Pakistan: Emergency relief and reconstruction after earthquakes and floods

 We were also participating in the reconstruction of the destroyed region and built 25 earthquake-proof schools.
 We are also helping earthquake victims to rebuild their homes through training in earthquake-resistant construction methods.

-The great flood in summer 2010 made hundreds of thousands of people homeless again.
+The great flood disaster in the summer of 2010 again made hundreds of thousands of people homeless.
 We are also involved in the flooded area with far-reaching projects: daily hot meals for up to 4000 people, cooking and kitchen utensils for thousands of families, water treatment, clothing, reconstruction of flood-proof houses, home furnishings and more.

 Since autumn 2014, we have been supporting people who fled from the terrorist militias of the “Islamic State” to the Autonomous Region of Kurdistan in northern Iraq.
 We give them food, toiletries and other necessities of life.
-A travel report by Udo Stolte (in german)
+Read more in this travel report by Udo Stolte.

 How does my donation help?